pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 The client-side implementation in DiscoverPage.tsx has the following key features:

+1. **Dual API Integration**:
-1. **API Integration**: Uses React Query to fetch collaborations from the `/api/collaborations/search` endpoint
+   - Uses React Query to fetch collaborations from the `/api/collaborations/search` endpoint
+   - Makes parallel API call to fetch potential matches from the `/api/potential-matches` endpoint
+   - Combines both data sources into a single card stack for unified display

-2. **State Management**: Manages the state of cards, swipe history, and user interactions
+2. **State Management**:
+   - Manages the state of cards, swipe history, and user interactions
+   - Tracks card type (regular collaboration vs. potential match) for appropriate rendering and actions

-3. **Error Handling**: Displays appropriate error messages when API requests fail
+3. **Error Handling**:
+   - Displays appropriate error messages when API requests fail
-4. **Loading States**: Shows loading indicators during data fetching
+   - Handles partial data failures gracefully (e.g., if only one API endpoint succeeds)

+4. **Match Notification**:
+   - Shows match notification when a user swipes right on a potential match
+   - Handles regular collaboration matches through random probability (until database integration)

-5. **Responsive Design**: Adapts to different screen sizes and orientations
+5. **Responsive Design**:
+   - Adapts to different screen sizes and orientations
+   - Maintains consistent card interface for both card types

-The implementation was recently improved to use the standard React Query configuration pattern rather than a custom implementation, which provides better error handling and caching capabilities.
+The implementation uses the standard React Query configuration pattern which provides better error handling and caching capabilities.

 ## Customization Options